 However, just like how an exotic place that has been visited once too often loses its allure, the use of very has lessened its impact.

-The good news is that there are many words that serve as substitutes for [very + adjective].
+The good news is that many words serve as substitutes for [very + adjective].

 Below is a nifty infographic that will make your life easier.
-It lists alternative words that will help you avoid using very and strengthen your writing.
+It lists alternative words to help you avoid using very and strengthen your writing.

 You might also want to read “It’s Not Wrong, Just Different“